Lithium Batteries Are Causing Fires at Recycling Plants. Are They Really Environmentally Friendly?

 One of the most important things to take away from this discussion is the importance of properly disposing of anything that contains a lithium battery.

 As these products grow in popularity, you will find more and more of them in your daily life.
 When you need to dispose of a battery or a product that uses one, be sure to follow the latest safety guidelines regarding the correct disposal process.
 That typically includes finding an approved drop-off disposal site.
+Many tool retailers and lumberyards, as well as electronic stores, have drop-off containers for lithium and rechargeable batteries.

 Keep these products out of landfills and recycling plants where they pose a risk to the environment and the health and safety of workers.
+NEVER dispose of a Li battery in household trash or recycling.

 Polly Products: Recycled Plastic Outdoor Furniture for People Who Want to Protect Our Environment